ETCBC/ssi_morphology/README.md

 python main.py -i=s-in -o=s-out -ep=2 -l=5 -lr=0.0001

 The required command line arguments are:
--:i: filename of file with input sequences.
+- :i: filename of file with input sequences.
--:o: filename of file with output sequences.
+- :o: filename of file with output sequences.
--:l: number of graphical units in input sequence, e.g, "BR>CJT" has length 1, "BR>CJT BR>" has length 2, etc.
+- :l: number of graphical units in input sequence, e.g, "BR>CJT" has length 1, "BR>CJT BR>" has length 2, etc.
--:ep: number of training epochs
+- :ep: number of training epochs
--:lr: learning rate
+- :lr: learning rate

 ### 2. Train on two datasets (data are mixed)
 It is also possible to train a model on Hebrew and Syriac data together.
 Here, data are imported and mixed before training takes place. python main.py -i=t-in_voc -o=t-out -i2=s-in -o2=s-out -ep=2 -l=5 -lr=0.0001

 There are two extra arguments:
--:i2: the second input file.
+- :i2: the second input file.
--:o2: the second output file.
+- :o2: the second output file.

 ### 3. Train on two datasets (sequentially)
 You can also apply Transfer Learning.
 With Transfer Learning, you will first train the model on Hebrew data, after which you continue training the model on Syriac data.